|Nutrition Facts (per serving)|

 2 tablespoons cornstarch

 Pat the pork loin with a paper towel to remove excess moisture.
 If desired, cut away any excess fat.
-You can also leave it on and then pour the liquids in a gravy separator to remove excess fat.
+You can also leave it on and then pour the liquids into a gravy separator to remove excess fat.

 In a small bowl combine the garlic powder, thyme, paprika, freshly ground black pepper, and kosher salt.